aditib738/my-website/content/authors/admin/_index.md

 I am an incoming PhD student in Public Policy at the Harvard Kennedy School.

-I have been helping{{< staticref "htpps://www.devdatalab.org" "newtab" >}}Development Data Lab{{< /staticref >}} grow since 2020.
+I have been helping {{< staticref "htpps://www.devdatalab.org" "newtab" >}}Development Data Lab{{< /staticref >}} grow since 2020.
 I have previously worked on large-scale evaluations of education and early childhood development programs across Madhya Pradesh and Tamil Nadu with J-PAL South Asia in India.

 ---